 Whenever a digital product goes live, product owners worry about how it'll be maintained.
 That's a common and justified concern.
-More often than not, this is the moment in the product lifecycle in which it'll need the most support.
+More often than not, this is the moment in the product life cycle in which it'll need the most support.
 However, it's usual that, at this point, the engineering and design team phase out, and it's not economically viable for the product owner to keep the team fully assigned to the project.

 On one hand, this creates a problem for the product owner, as the original product team won't be available to deal with any urgent issue.
 On the other hand, if you're using an agency, this project will also face problems dealing with regular, unplanned support requests.
 The team will have to manage urgent requests on the newly launched product while working on additional projects.
 This forces the team to change context under a firefighting situation and will impact the deadlines of any additional project.
 In most cases, all products suffer, both the ones that were delivered and the new ones that the team is fully focused on now.

 An ideal scenario for both sides contemplates a balanced process that allows product owners to have a team in times of need, and project teams that are not being constantly interrupted after a project phases out.
-In order to better understand how maintenance on projects work, one needs to dive deeper into what really needs to be accomplished after a project is delivered.
+In order to better understand how maintenance on projects works, one needs to dive deeper into what really needs to be accomplished after a project is delivered.

 The different sides of maintenance

 There are several tasks that need to be executed when a product is live, thus being in what is called a maintenance phase.
 Understanding the nature of these tasks is crucial to the day to day operations of any digital product.
 They are usually organized as follows:

 Preventive Maintenance: perform regular tasks that maintain the operating status of the software (e.g. apply security updates)

 Corrective Maintenance: react to an issue that affected the correct operation of the system (e.g. intervene on a server failure and bring it up)